ClickableUbuntuTouch/clickable-mirror/docs/commands.rst

 -------------------

 Chains multiple commands that can be specified.
-The default chain can be configured via the :ref:`default <clickable-json-default>` field.
+The default chain can be configured via the :ref:`default <project-config-default>` field.
 The default chain itself defaults to ``build install launch``.

 A clean build can be enforced by running ``clickable chain --clean``.